itme-brain/ldv/README.md

 # Lazy dev
-**Disclaimer: This is a hobby project in its early stages and mainly just a repo of setups I like to use.**
+**Disclaimer: This is a hobby project and mainly just a repo of setups I like to use.**

 `ldv` is a bash script utility for creating preconfigured developer environments powered by Nix.